qiita-spots/qiita/CONTRIBUTING.md

 If in the future we discover a use-case where a python patch must be applied for which there *is no corresponding SQL patch*, then a blank SQL patch file will still need to created.

 ##SQL coding guidelines
-Since the `qiita_db` code contains a mixture of python code and SQL code, here are some coding guidelines to add the SQL code to Qiita:
+Since the `qiita_db` code contains a mixture of python code and SQL code, here are some coding guidelines to add SQL code to Qiita:

 1. Any SQL keyword should be written uppercased:
   * Wrong: